 Services are provided at various locations throughout the East Riding of Yorkshire, including Bridlington, Goole, Withernsea, Beverley, Hornsea, Driffield and many more.

-Free help and advice is available at smokefree and by calling the NHS smoking helpline 0800 169 0169
+Free help and advice is available at smokefree or by calling the NHS smoking helpline 0800 169 0169.

 What happens once I have completed my health and wellbeing programme?